crisdenoronha/Noronha_C_Yang_Y_MusicMixer/README.md

 6. Cristine changed and improve the JS as the final version (click a box without a icon, the icon returns to the box).

 7. Ying wrote the readme file and merged everything.
+The final version of the project is in the "Final" folder.

 ## History
 TODO: They have a timetable to do the music mixer.
 They finish 80% design for music mixer before week 8.
 The music mixer is a good project for them to practice JS and they finish all JS before due date April 13th.